 #4.
 Khan Academy

-Khan Academy started as a YouTube channel in 2006, when its founder Salman Khan, who had been tutoring only his cousin and some of his friends with his videos, decided to put the videos online after increasing demand.
+Khan Academy started as a YouTube channel in 2006.
+Later, its founder Salman Khan, who had been tutoring only his cousin and some of his friends using videos decided to put the videos online after increasing demand.

-3 years later, in 2009, Khan Academy got its official website and became much more than a YouTube channel being run by just one educator.
-Today it has got more than 6,500 video lessons covering the curriculum of all subjects for all classes from class #1 to class #12.
+3 years later, in 2009, Khan Academy got its official website.
+It became much more than a YouTube channel run by just one educator.
+Today, it has got more than 10,000 unique videos covering the curriculum of all subjects for all classes from class #1 to class #12.
 Initially launched only for US-based students, the site has now also expanded to India, Mexico, and Brazil.

 Khan Academy is different from the rest of the websites on our list because it focuses on supplementing academic education.
 While all other course marketplaces provide courses based on professional education and skills, Khan Academy focuses more on school education.

-And that’s precisely what has made it successful – it claims that it has got over 70 million users, which makes it the most successful course marketplace ever created.
-It has got a team of over 200 subject experts who create course content based on various subjects.
-It has also created a full-fledged school called Khan Lab School in California, and an app called Khan Academy Kids to tutor the kids preparing for kindergarten.
+And that’s what makes it the most successful course marketplace ever created – it claims that it has got over 70 million users.
+With a team of over 200 subject experts who create course content based on various subjects.
+It also has a full-fledged school called Khan Lab School in California, and an app called Khan Academy Kids to tutor the kids preparing for kindergarten.

 #5.
 Skillshare

-Finally, we’ve Skillshare, which offers courses mainly in the field of arts, like animation, writing, music, photography, graphic design, UI/UX design, and fine arts.
-However, some professional courses are also available, like web development, business analytics, freelancing, entrepreneurship, leadership, and marketing.
-Many of these courses are available for free, but if you want to access all the courses then you need to purchase a premium membership that costs $19 per month (or $99 per year, if you purchase on annual basis).
+Skillshare offers courses mainly in the field of arts, like – animation, writing, music, photography, graphic design, UI/UX design, etc. However, some professional courses are also available, like web development, business analytics, freelancing, entrepreneurship, leadership, and marketing.
+Some courses are available for free, but if you want to access all the courses you can purchase a premium membership that costs $19 per month (or $99 per year, if you purchase on annual basis).

 Skillshare started in 2011 as an in-person tutoring platform.
 In 2012 it converted into a course marketplace with only 15 self-paced courses.